StanzaSystems/stanza-docs/README.md

 # Stanza Docs

 This is the documentation repository for Stanza.
-There is not much here yet.
+We welcome contributions to improve our documentation story.

 ## Local Development